karkman/MMB-114_Genomics/06-Metabolic-pathways.md

   * Survive in stress
   * Does it use nitrogen?
 Sulfate?
 Iron?
 * Look for the phosphotransferase system (PTS)
-  * Is our strain able to carry out the uptake of the sugars metabolized in the biochemical tests?
+  * Can you find the genes that carry out the uptake of the sugars metabolized in the biochemical tests?